gluster/gluster-kubernetes/docs/design/operator.md

 not dismiss the costs of waiting for and executing forward development in those technologies.

-In addition, this document only specifies the desired functionality for declaring a 1.0 release.
+In addition, this document only specifies the minimum functionality required for declaring a 0.1 release.
 Further enhancements and feature roadmaps will be captured elsewhere.

 ### Motivation